ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes: Evaluation Metrics

 Existing 3D semantic segmentation metrics are inadequate for this task.
 We propose temporal mean average precision (t-mAP), which evaluates both per-stage segmentation quality and temporal consistency.

-\textbf{Existing metrics} The standard metric for indoor 3D instance segmentation, mean Average Precision (mAP), evaluates detection and segmentation using region-level IoU thresholds~\cite{fleet_simultaneous_2014}, averaged per semantic class.
+\textbf{Existing metrics} The standard metric for indoor 3D SIS, mean Average Precision (mAP), evaluates detection and segmentation using region-level IoU thresholds~\cite{fleet_simultaneous_2014}, averaged per semantic class.
 In 3D settings, a predicted instance is correct if its point-level IoU with a ground-truth instance exceeds the specified threshold.
 However, evaluating each stage independently fails to capture spatiotemporal identity continuity.
 Methods such as \cite{halber_rescan_2019}, propose a distinct instance transfer metric which aggregates performance across time using overall IoU.
-As shown in Fig.~\ref{fig:toy} (examples A and B), IoU alone cannot distinguish between high per-stage overlap yet inconsistent temporal identities and lower-overlap predictions that preserve consistent identities.
-Moreover, the metric in~\cite{halber_rescan_2019} lacks a mechanism for \textit{ambiguous instance groups}—sets of visually indistinguishable objects that may undergo unobserved reconfigurations—where multiple identity assignments are equally valid.
+As shown in Fig.~\ref{fig:toy} (examples A and B), IoU alone cannot distinguish between high per-stage overlapping yet inconsistent temporal identities and lower-overlap predictions that preserve consistent identities.
+Moreover, the metric in~\cite{halber_rescan_2019} does not handle \textit{ambiguous instance groups}—sets of visually identical objects, such as furniture, that are common indoors.
+These groups under unobserved changes have multiple identity assignments equally valid in both annotation and prediction.

-Metrics such as STQ and LSTQ ~\cite{aygun_4d_2021} jointly evaluate segmentation and tracking quality over long temporal sequences, producing a single aggregate score.
-However, this scalar summary does not reflect confidence-based precision–recall behavior and, because these metrics assume densely observed sequences in which changes are explicitly observed, they do not accommodate valid ambiguous group reconfigurations.
+Similarly, LiDAR metrics such as LSTQ ~\cite{aygun_4d_2021} do not accommodate ambiguous instance groups and, like mAP, rely on standard IoU for the association score, which can obscure identity switches in our short, intermittent sequences (see Fig.~\ref{fig:toy}).
+Furthermore, LSTQ is tailored for outdoor panoptic segmentation and was specifically designed to avoid over-emphasizing small segments and stuff classes~\cite{aygun_4d_2021}—unlike indoor 4DSIS, where tracking precise small instances is critical for applications such as robotics.